jerry2793/jsCarrilloForum/README.md

 #####    URL Formats
 / : the url that returns the entire react app to the user\
 /api/... : to fetch data from mongodb\
+1. sections/:id : to grab the avaible sections a user is enrolled or permitted in (id = user id created by mongodb)
+2. threads/:id : to grab the existing threads given (id of that sections) - returns [title, description, user, numReplies, isSolved]
+3. thread-details/:id : to get the comments, title,
 /posts/... : to post data\